 Listen on SoundCloud:

 Tiffany Pham founded Mogul in 2014 to connect women everywhere to knowledge, opinions, and opportunities around the world.
-Mogul reaches 18.6 million women per week from 196 countries and 30,470 cities.
+Mogul reaches 28 million women per week from 196 countries and more than 30,000 cities.

 Tiffany’s impressive journey includes college at Yale, Harvard Business School, top positions at HBO and CBS and 1 million people reached within the first week of launching Mogul.
-But what stands out to me the most is Tiffany’s kindness and commitment to giving back.
-Tiffany receives hundreds of letter per week from fans/strangers and replies to every single one of them.
+But what stands out the most is Tiffany’s kindness and commitment to giving back.
+Tiffany receives hundreds of letter per week from fans/strangers and replies to every single one!
 I find this kind of leadership inspirational!

 (Published November 2016)

-Lipps On Life: How did you do so much simultaneously?
+Jessica Lipps (Interviewer): How did you do so much simultaneously?

-Tiffany Pham: I never got burnt out.
+Tiffany Pham (Guest): I never got burnt out.
 I was always so passionate about everything because it was always so much fun for me to be able to learn from the very best.

 Why Tiffany Wanted to Work for Major Media Companies Before Starting Her Own: